-In Texas, the most common types of work related injuries result from transportation, typically involving trucking accidents or other large vehicles.
-For oil field, mining and other remote work environments, transportation accidents often occur, not in cars and trucks, but due to travel with airplanes and helicopters.
+In Texas, the most common types of workplace accidents and work related injuries result from transportation, typically involving trucking accidents or other large vehicles.
+For oil field, mining and other remote work environments, transportation accidents often occur, not in cars and trucks, but due to travel.
 Employee contact with large equipment or construction objects causes falls or other trauma.
 Finally, burn injuries due to fire, electricity, welding or explosives are common in the workplace.

 In 2003, the Bureau of Labor Statistics reported that 2.3 million work-related accidents caused serious injuries.
 A serious injury is one that requires time away from work.
 Serious injuries could include an injury that requires the employee to be completely off work, or require a job transfer or a change in work requirements.
 The more serious injuries where employees are completely off of work include traumatic brain injury, paralysis, burns, amputations or other injuries requiring surgical care.
 Serious injuries are common in accidents at construction sites and oil field accidents.
 Such work environments are common in Texas.

 If a person is injured in a work-related accident, then that person and his or her family may be entitled to compensation from certain individuals or companies for causing the accident.
 Many work-related accidents are subject to Workman’s Compensation insurance policies, arbitration agreements and other obstacles to recovery.
 Your workplace injury lawyer needs to carefully evaluate these work-related claims to ensure your legal rights are protected.

 Determining if there is Worker’s Compensation Coverage, whether the injury or death was caused by a third party’s negligence, whether a general or sub-contractor is responsible – not knowing these answers and protecting your rights can cost you and your loved ones.

 Common Workplace Accidents and Injuries in San Antonio